18F/C2/doc/troubleshooting_alerts.md

 ### If the app is down

 _This section still needs filling.
-If you have experience, please contribute!_
+If you have experience, please contribute!
+We need something here about bringing the site back up.
+Possibly a `cf restage`, maybe more?_

 ### Diagnosing exceptions